olebole/irafdoc/doc/lists.rgcursor.rst

   <p>
   While the program is waiting for the cursor to be read, i.e., whenever the cursor crosshairs are displayed, the terminal is said to be in
-  <tt>"cursor mode"</tt>.
+  <span style="font-family: monospace;">"cursor mode"</span>.
 While in cursor mode, various commands may be entered,
   e.g., to zoom in a feature to get a more accurate cursor position, without terminating the current cursor read.
 To read the cursor position, enter any key not recognized as a cursor mode command, i.e., any lower case or